-Night terrors are most common in boys ages 5 - 7, although they also can occur in girls.
-They are fairly common in children ages 3 - 7, and much less common after that.
+Night terrors are most common in children ages 3 through 7, and much less common after that.
 Night terrors may run in families.
-They can occur in adults, especially when there is emotional tension or the use of alcohol.
+They can occur in adults, especially when there is emotional tension or alcohol use.

 Night terrors are most common during the first third of the night, often between midnight and 2 a.m.